LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 To make it easy when configuring the identifiers, go through and delete as many as you can.

-* Open this link: [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) on the *Apple* developer site.
+* Open this link: [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) on the *Apple Developer* site.
 * Use the graphic below as a guide to removing identifiers
 * Keep repeating the steps until you've removed all the identifiers you can (or want to) delete
 * It is OK to delete an identifier even if it does have your correct `TEAMID`